INO-quantum/FPGA-SoC-experiment-control/Windows-DLL/readme.md

 ![Figure OpenResource](/Windows-DLL/images/OpenResource.png)

 Use a standard string and give it the name for example as "192.168.1.140:49701" with the number before the colon ':' indicating the IP address and that after the colon the port, which by default is set to 49701.
 Set "board" = 0 and "baseio" = number of boards, i.e. 1 for single board and 2 for primary and secondary board.
-The default IP address depends on the board version: for v1.2 = 192.168.1.120, for v1.3 = 192.168.1.130 and for v1.4 = 192.168.1.140.
+The default IP address depends on the board version:

 | board version  | default IP address |
 | :---: | :---: |